Voldemar-QA/Resume/README.md

 I'm a **QA intern** practicing manual testing, confident in creation of check-lists, test-cases, bug-reports and other artifacts.

 Not only **black-box testing** of an interface but also **API**, **SQL-DB** and some **load testing** as well I'm familiar with.
 Currently I **learn automation**.
-My instruments: Charles, Checkvist, Confluence, DBeaver, Fiddler, Jira, Jmetr, Miro, Mockoon, Qase, Pairwise, Pict, PostgreSQL, Postman, Powershell, Sitechco, SoapUI, Visual Studio Code and more. 🔍
+My instruments: Android Studio, Charles, Checkvist, Confluence, DBeaver, Fiddler, Jira, Jmeter, Miro, Mockoon, Qase, Pairwise, Pict, PostgreSQL, Postman, Powershell, Sitechco, SoapUI, Visual Studio Code and more. 🔍

 Before autumn 2022 I worked for 2 years in **CNC machining**, mastered **programming in G-code** and procurement of different sofisticated metal-cutting tools. 😎